oroinc/documentation/user/back-office/reports-segments/filters.rst

    .. image:: /user/img/reports/filters_15.png
       :alt: Dragging Apply segment to the box

-2. Click **Choose segment** and select one of the Segment predefined in the system.
+2. Click **Choose segment** and select one of the segments predefined in the system.

-Subject to the conjunction with the rest of conditions, the list will now include:
+Subject to the conjunction with the rest of the conditions, the list will now include:

- - Only the records from the segment that correspond to the rest of conditions (**AND** is used).
+ - Only the records from the segment that correspond to the rest of the conditions (**AND** is used).

- - The records that correspond to the rest of conditions and the segment (**OR** is used).
+ - The records that correspond to the rest of the conditions and the segment (**OR** is used).